Matteo0810/discord-ticket-util/README.md

 });  //init the ticketManager with some option
 ```

-finally, with you can create or delete ticket as you want
+finally, you can create or delete ticket as you want

 ```js
 ...